 Take away: As successful and influential as Walt was, he still got rejected.

 Failures and rejections are part of everyone’s life.
 We all have to learn to deal with it.
 No sweat!

 Fast forward to 2014, we can’t just create visuals and a ten-page brochure for our pitches to investors or venture capital firms.
-However, the need to explain why your idea matters and then tell a story about why your idea matters still holds true today.
+However, the need to explain why your idea matters and then tell a story about why your idea matters still hold true today.
 Below are the drawings and the ten-page brochure .
-I hope you enjoy them as much as I do. https://archive.org/details/Disneylandoriginalprospectus
+I hope you enjoy them as much as I do.
+You can download the PDF in archive.org.